Tony1013/Portfolio-1/README.md

-# Portfolio-1
+# Portfolio
 ===

-A repo for my early weeks work in Wyncode.
+A repo for my work in Wyncode.